Safe motor arming system

 - Disarming should be easy - but not too easy

-We'll use a 3-step gesture for arming, and a 1-stepper for disarming.
+To this end, we'll use a 3-step gesture for arming, and a simple gesture for disarming.

 Arming: